MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/footer.md

 screenreader:
   role:  |
-    It is discoverable with screenreader shortcuts as a footer or contentinfo landmark
+    It is discoverable with screen reader shortcuts as a footer or contentinfo landmark
   group: |
     It typically contains copyright information, navigation links, and privacy statements.